jimbaker/socket-reboot/README.md

 should not be made available.
 See for example one interesting use
 case:
 https://forrst.com/posts/Sharing_Sockets_Across_Processes_in_Python-46s
-- this is much like working with `fork`, another non Java concept.
+- this is much like working with `fork`, another concept not portable to Java.

 <!-- references -->